podium-lib/podium-lib.github.io/docs/api/layout.md

 podlet.
 The URI of the content of a component is defined in the component's manifest.
 This is the content root of the component.

-A Podlet resource object has the following API:
+A podlet resource object has the following API:

 ### .fetch(HttpIncoming, options)